Cbaharav/carmel-updates/bifrostDocs.md

 Getting Variables & Quantities
 ------------------------------

 get_var and get_varTime can be used to read variables as well as to calculate quantities (with a call to _get_quantity). iix, iiy, and iiz can be specified to slice the return array (they can be ints, arrays, or lists).
+If no snapshot is specified, the current snap value will be used (either the initialized one, which is the first in the series, or the most recent snap used in set_snap or in a call to get_var).
 To get variable 'r' at snap 430 with only values at y = 200, z = 5, and z = 7:

 &nbsp;&nbsp;&nbsp; >>> var1 = dd.get_var('r', snap = 430, iiy = 200, iiz = [5, 7])